 This post may contain affiliate links, view our disclosure.

-These chocolate chip cookies are crispy outside with a slight chewiness inside and a brown sugar + toasted nut flavor; they’re perfect for Passover (Pesach) or any time you need a great gluten free cookie!
+Looking for a great recipe for chocolate chip cookies for Passover?
+These are crispy outside with a slight chewiness inside, and rich toasted nut + brown sugar flavor.
+They’re kosher for Passover, making them ideal for Pesach dessert or any time you want a great gluten free cookie recipe.

 Are you a fan of Chick-fil-A?
 Their chicken sandwiches have what seems like a cult-like following.
 (Which has always blown my mind a little!)
 But I admit to getting out-of-the-blue cravings for their crispy chicken.
 And of course these random cravings only strike on Sundays when they’re closed, lol!